webtions/i-recommend-this/readme.txt

 == Changelog ==

+= 2.1
+* Fixed Naming Errors.
+Thanks to Marian Hillmar.
+* Fixed Shortcode name & Added support to place like button anywhere pointing to any post.
+Thanks to Bryant Williams for the code.

 = 2.0
 * This is a major revamp.
 The entire plugin structure is now based on OOP